I curate and produce photo exhibits. I research photography. I also write about photography, and I write my own fiction.

 A large-scale exhibit of escapist photo collages in a corporate lobby

 May 21 - Sept 18, 2019

-I curated and produced a large-scale exhiibt by KangHee King called Street Errands.
+I curated and produced a large-scale exhibit by KangHee King called Street Errands for Vornado Realty Trust's lobby.
 Street Errands is a series of collaged photographs approximately 60" x 72", that combine street scenes of New York with scenes of other places KangHee has traveled to throughout the US.